LisbonLisboaPortugal.com

 The most popular ferry for visitors crosses from Cais do Sodré to Cacilhas, and is the first stage of the journey to the Cristo Rei statue, with its amazing views over Lisbon.
 The Cacilhas ferry route is very scenic as it passes close to the suspension bridge, but sadly the ferries are designed for commuters and have no outside viewing deck.

-Related articles: Cristo Rei statue – The best viewpoints of Lisbon
+Related articles: Cristo Rei statue

-The ferry from Cais do Sodré to Cacilhas
+The ferry from Cais do Sodré to Cacilhas with the Cristo Rei statue in the distance

 There are five ferry routes, with three terminals in Lisbon and four terminals on the southern banks.
 The ferry routes are: